hrafnkelle/tfbrew/README.md

 + TPLinkActor - for controlling a TPLink WiFi socket
 + DummyActor - simulating an actor, just prints out the actions
 + BlynkLib - for communicating with a Blynk frontend
-+ PIDLogic - for temperature control with PID
++ PIDLogic - for precise temperature control with a PID (e.g. recirculated mash)
++ HysteresisLogic - for on/off temperature control with a hysteresis (e.g. fermentation fridge control)

 Configuration
 =============